About cycling in Mallorca

 - Basic Repair Kit - You can't fix everything by the side of the road but not all breakdowns require the day to end.

-Leading professional cyclists come to Majorca every February to compete in the Cycling Challenge Race, the first event of the year that counts towards the World Cup.
-This race has been going since 1992 but organisers only invited international teams in 1995 and is used to get many of the top racing teams prepared for the season, The Vuelta consists of five one day races in which cyclists and teams can choose to race each day, making the race different from cycle races such as the Tour de France and the Giro Italia.
+Leading professional cyclists come to Majorca every winter to compete in the Mallorca Cycling Challenge Race, the first event of the year that counts towards the World Cup.
+This race has been going since 1992 but organisers only invited international teams in 1995 and is now used to get many of the top racing teams prepared for the season.
+It consists of four one-day races in which cyclists and teams can choose to compete each day.

-Alcudia and the surrounding Tramuntana mountains transforms into an international triathlon platform where in May each year the Ironman 70.3 is held.
-Competitors swim 1.9km in the Alcudia Bay, bike 90.1km through the Tramuntana mountains then finish off with a half-marathon through the town.
-The number of competitors means the main road in Alcudia is turned into a transition zone with high end road bikes lined up as far as the eye can see.
+Port d'Alcúdia and the surrounding Serra de Tramuntana mountains transform into an international triathlon platform in May each year for the Ironman Mallorca.
+Competitors swim 1.9km in Alcudia Bay, cycle 90km through the Tramuntana mountains then finish off with a half-marathon through town.
+The number of competitors means the main road in Port d'Alcúdia is turned into a transition zone with high-end road bikes lined up as far as the eye can see.

 Also see: Events Calendar for Mallorca